xkondix/MsgBrokerSys/README.md

 - test_spark_d0_full_*
 - test_spark_d0_half_*

-Charts and reports created from the results in the "dataAfterAnalysis" folder.
+The charts and reports created from the results are located in the "dataAfterAnalysis" folder.

 ## kafkaDelay3Full